How Much Is My Website Worth? (Website Valuation Guide)

 1. Downward Trends

-If your site’s profit and traffic are decreasing, the value will likely be lower.
-Buyers may be hesitant to invest in a site if it isn’t growing or is starting to decline.
+If your site’s profit and traffic are decreasing, its value will likely be lower.
+Buyers may be hesitant to invest in a site that isn’t growing or starting to decline.
 They’ll need to reverse those trends to succeed with the purchase, which means they’re taking on more risk.

-The more significant the downward trend is, the more it can impact what the buyer is willing to pay.
+The more significant the downward trend, the more it can impact the buyer’s willingness to pay.
 Generally, I recommend not selling a site when it’s trending downward unless there’s a specific reason why you need to sell.

 2. Private Blog Networks (PBNs) and Other Toxic Backlinks